 The Cocoon Suite offers productivity tools for Advance Steel.

-Training Videos 1-9 cover Cocoon and Cocoon Maker, the tool set to convert unknown solids to Advance Steel Sections.
+Training Videos 1-7 cover Cocoon and Cocoon Maker aka from Solid to Object, the tool set to convert unknown solids to Advance Steel Sections.

 What is Cocoon and Cocoon Maker?

 Coccon and Cocoon Maker are apps for Advance Steel helping to convert unknown solids to Advance Steel Sections.
 Geometry data stored as solids produced by AutoCAD, Inventor, Solidworks, Catia, NX, Pro Engineer, Bentley or Nemetschek products do not store any section proiperties and assemble the section through faces.
 The only data stored is the outline and length only.
 So solids are non intelligent geometries which can only be changed through history based solid modelling.
 This geometry is not parametric and hence cannot be changed through a simple parameter.
 Cocoon works out the engineering moments of the solid and tries to find a best matching Advance Steel section.
 It BIMifies so to say a cumbersome traditional history based solid model to a parametric design, which can adopt changes quickly.
 The Video gives an overview of Cocoon.